anahSG/scMIR/README.md

 ## Pri-miRNA quantification from single-cell RNA-seq datasets

 MiRNA genes called pri-miRNAs are transcribed in a similar fashion that protein-coding genes.
-We used the annotation developed in Bouvy-Liivrand et al, 2017 and extended in Turunen et al, 2021 to quantify pri-miRNA transcripts from single-cell RNA-seq datasets (Hernández de Sande el at, 2023 bioRxiv doi.org/10.1101/2023.10.09.561173). d in Bouvy-Liivrand et al, 2017 and extended in Turunen et al, 2021 and Hernández de Sande et al, 2023 () to quantify pri-miRNA transcripts from single-cell RNA-seq datasets.
+We used the annotation developed in Bouvy-Liivrand et al, 2017 and extended in Turunen et al, 2021 to quantify pri-miRNA transcripts from single-cell RNA-seq datasets (Hernández de Sande el at, 2023 bioRxiv https://doi.org/10.1101/2023.10.09.561173).

 You can find code related to the analysis in this repository.
 The data objects with miRNA gene counts and cell type metadata are hosted at https://kana.rahtiapp.fi/ for interactive analysis.